ysdn2019/Graduates-List/graduates/aaron-vince.md

 ---
 path: /work/Homeward
 graduate: Aaron Vince
-mainimg: /assets/work/vince_aaron_project3_web_main.png
+cover: /assets/work/vince_aaron_project3_web_main.png
-thumbnailimg: /assets/work/vince_aaron_project3_web_thumbnail.png
+thumbnail: /assets/work/vince_aaron_project3_web_thumbnail.png
 title: Homeward
 groupmembers:
-fields: Data Visualisation, Interactive, UI/UX
+category: Data Visualisation, Interactive, UI/UX
 mediumdimensions: Device and Companion App
 description: Memory loss from illnesses such as Alzheimer’s Disease (AD) and Dementia is an upcoming challenge in the medical field.
 One of the symptoms that patients experience is a tendency to wander from their care facilities.
 This device and app companion seeks to gently guide them back home quickly and safely.
 digitallink: https://sketch.cloud/s/m8Rlz